joychetry/dodo-woocommerce/readme.txt

 Currently, we support credit card payments through Dodo Payment Gateway.

 == Changelog ==

+= 0.3.3 =
+* fix: change subscription status to 'on_hold' instead of invalid state of 'paused' when a subscription is paused in woocommerce.

 = 0.3.2 =
 * fix: add missing import for cart exceptions which prevented cart errors from being displayed properly